Deluxeria/Deluxeria/README.md

 ### :man_technologist: About Me :
 I am a learning Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Finland.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Web and Game development.

 - :zap: In my free time, I am trying to learn development